-Timothy Cleary was born about 1835, in Offaly, Ireland.
-He married Ann Malone on 3rd August 1861, in Parramatta, New South Wales.
-They had six children in 17 years.
+Timothy Cleary was born in Offaly, Ireland.
+While working as a farm labourer in 1860 Timothy decided to leave Ireland and travel to the Colony of New South Wales.
+He travelled to Australia aboard the immigrant ship Hotspur.
+Timothy married a fellow immigrant Ann Malone on 3 August 1861, in Parramatta.
+Until his death in 1910, they had six children.
 He died on 24 August 1910, in Parramatta, New South Wales, having lived a long life of 75 years.

-Timothy Cleary was born about 1835, in Offaly, Ireland to Ann Polin and John Cleary.
+Timothy Cleary, a farm labourer in Offaly, Ireland was born in 1835, to Ann Polin and John Cleary.

 In 1860, Timothy was living in Killeigh, King’s County, a village in County Offaly, Ireland.
 [Irish: Cill Aichidh, meaning “church of the field”].